saulteafarmer/tangerine/plugins/README.md

 ### Events & Challenges

 - [ClaimPlayerRewards.cs](https://github.com/goodmorningbitcoin/Claim-Player-Rewards): Handles the /claim command for players to claim blood or other rewards based on performance in the wipe.
-- [Convoy Reforged](https://codefling.com/plugins/convoy-reforged): A plugin for spawning Convoys of NPCs on the roads
+- [Convoy Reforged.cs](https://codefling.com/plugins/convoy-reforged): A plugin for spawning Convoys of NPCs on the roads
 - [DepositBox.cs](https://github.com/goodmorningbitcoin/DepositBox): Manages the deposit of hash (represented as paper) into specific boxes for rewards and events.
+- [MiningFarm.cs](https://codefling.com/plugins/miningfarm): Manages Bitcoin mining for the server
 - [RaidableBases.cs](https://lone.design/product/raidable-bases-rust-plugin/): Adds bases to the game that players can raid, either as pre-built locations or admin-spawned events.
 - [Sputnik.cs](https://lone.design/product/sputnik/): A plugin for spawning satellite-like objects in-game, offering high-value loot guarded by defenses.